 The Future of Peace House

-The Peace House Community Campus will have greater reach and influence, providing not just a place for victims to receive help, but an incubator of healthy relationships—including education and counseling communities to help prevent problems before they start.
+The NEW Peace House Community Campus has a greater reach and influence, providing not just a place for victims to receive help, but an incubator of healthy relationships—including education and counseling communities to help prevent problems before they start.
 The new community campus will no longer be at an undisclosed location due to increased site security.
-For more information, see the Thrive Campaign.

 "Stepping out of the shadows and into the light will allow our community to honestly and holistically address the issue of domestic abuse, while minimizing the stigma and uncertainty of seeking support.”—Peace House Activist